3HortB98/piMastersProject/node-RED/README.md

 Menu > Import > Clipboard

-copy the text from the file on here paste into that clipboard. click ok click anwhere on the canvas to place done.
+copy the text from the ` 	nodeREDflow.txt` file on here paste into that clipboard. click ok click anwhere on the canvas to place done.